input-output-hk/hermes/docs/src/architecture/08_concepts/hermes_packaging_requirements/overview.md

 Each package needs metadata which can be associated with it.
 So we may want to define that in its own file.

-Example metadata are similar to a webasm module.
+Example metadata are similar to a wasm module.

 We also need to sign the package, and it needs to be able to support multisig, so it can be signed by the Author and then countersigned by a publisher.